mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 The service supports two volume types:
  - `ROOT` volumes are an isolated directory on the root volume, sharing IO/spindles with the rest of the host system.
- - `MOUNT` volumes are a dedicated device or partition on a separate volume, with dedicated IO/spindles.
+ - `MOUNT` volumes are a dedicated device or partition on a separate volume with dedicated IO/spindles.

 Using `MOUNT` volumes requires [additional configuration on each DC/OS agent system](/1.11/storage/mount-disk-resources/), so the service currently uses `ROOT` volumes by default.
 To ensure reliable and consistent performance in a production environment, you should configure `MOUNT` volumes on the machines that will run the service in your cluster, and then configure the following as `MOUNT` volumes: